cloudfoundry/routing-release/README.md

 ### Configuring Your Load Balancer to Health Check TCP Routers

 In order to determine whether TCP Router instances are eligible for routing requests to, configure your load balancer to periodically check the health of each instance by attempting a TCP connection.
-By default the health check port is 80.
-This port can be configured using the `haproxy.health_check_port` property in the property-overrides.yml stub file.
+By default the health check port is 1024.
+This port can be configured using the `haproxy.health_check_port` property in the `property-overrides.yml` stub file.

-To simulate this health check manually on BOSH-lite:
+To simulate this health check manually:
   ```
-  nc -z 10.244.14.2 80
+  nc -vz <tcp router IP> 1024
+  Connection to <tcp router IP> 1024 port [tcp/*] succeeded!
   ```

 ### Configuring Port Ranges and DNS
 1. Configure your load balancer to forward a range of ports to the IPs of the TCP Router instances.
-By default, this release assumes the range 1025-65535 will be forwarded.
+By default, this release assumes the range 1024-65535 will be forwarded.
-- If your load balancer is not configured to forward ports 1025-65535, you must configure this release with the available port range using deployment manifest property `routing-api.router_groups.reservable_ports`
+- If your load balancer is not configured to forward ports 1024-65535, you must configure this release with the available port range using deployment manifest property `routing-api.router_groups.reservable_ports`
 - Configure DNS to resolve a domain name to the load balancer.